The Office of Grants & Sponsored Programs is responsible for:

-- assisting faculty, staff, and administration in the acquisition of external funding for scholarship, research, and other projects
+- assisting faculty, staff, and administration in acquisition of external funding for scholarship, research, and projects

 - representing the University in pre-award and award transactions with funding sponsors

 - acting as a liaison between project directors, sponsors, administration, and external groups

 - assisting with post-award administration of grants and contracts.

 To learn fundamentals of grants, how they work and can benefit an organization, and the general types of grants available, please refer to this Grants Information.